REUTERS SUMMIT-Australia regulator says in advanced stages of rate-rigging probe

 "We are in advanced stages of our investigation in relation to the other organisations that we were looking at but we haven't formed any conclusions at this stage," ASIC commissioner Cathie Armour told the Reuters Financial Regulation Summit.

-"We are very keen to complete this process and come to a conclusive view on the outstanding investigations," she said, but did not give a timeframe for the investigation to be completed.
+"We are very keen to complete this process and come to a conclusive view on the outstanding investigations."

-The BBSW is the primary interest rate benchmark used in Australian financial markets to price home loans, credit cards and other financial products worth trillions of dollars.

-ASIC, which is Australia's corporate, markets and financial services regulator, will also publish a report by July on equity research independence and will seek industry feedback before introducing definitive guidance, Armour told the summit held at the Reuters office in Sydney.
+ASIC, which is Australia's corporate, markets and financial services regulator, will also publish a report in the next couple of months on equity research independence and will seek industry feedback before introducing definitive guidance, Armour told the summit held at the Reuters office in Sydney.

-The regulator is looking to eliminate the conflicts of interest that can emerge when analysts or, the bank they work for, participate in deals involving companies they cover.

-"The plan is to get some feedback on what we've found and think about whether we need to introduce some more definitive guidance."

 Follow Reuters Summits on Twitter @Reuters_Summits